You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Coleman Irish Music Centre

-If you have an interest in Irish traditional music, you won’t want to miss the Coleman Irish Music Centre located in the small village of Gurteen when you are visiting Sligo.
+If you have an interest in Irish traditional music, you won’t want to miss the Coleman Irish Music Centre located in the small village of Gurteen.

 It is the birthplace of Michael Coleman, the famous fiddler who emigrated to America in 1914.